Rewst Terminology

 To create an organization in Rewst, check out: Adding a new Client Via Microsoft CSP

-Organization Variables
+Organization variables

 Organization variables are used to apply values at the organization and sub-org layers.
 They are referenced in workflows using the syntax {{ ORG.VARIABLES.<variable_name> }}.
-Organization variables can be inherited by sub-organizations unless a sub-org has the same variable defined, in which case it will override the value.
+Organization variables can be inherited by suborganizations unless a suborganization has the same variable defined, in which case it will override the value.

 For more information, see: Organization Variables